-Duchess Marie’s child is believed to have been born in November 1897 in Paris and christened Paul Andree, going on to be adopted by a French couple before Duchess Marie’s cousin from the Russian branch of the family, Duchess Helene, arranged for a Russian family to adopt him at the turn of the century who renamed him.
+Duchess Marie’s child is believed to have been born in November 1897 in Paris and christened Paul Andree, going on to be initially cared for by a French couple before Duchess Marie’s cousin from the Russian branch of the family, Duchess Helene, arranged for a Russian family to adopt him at the turn of the century who in turn renamed him.
 In April 1898 Duchess Marie and her grandmother Grand Duchess Augusta left Paris for London.

 The wedding took place on 22 June with the couple marrying in a Roman Catholic ceremony at St Elizabeth’s Church in Richmond, followed by an Anglican ceremony at St Anne’s Church in Kew.
 The wedding breakfast was held by Duchess Marie’s great uncle the Duke of Cambridge at his residence Cambridge Cottage in Kew after which the couple left London for their honeymoon in mainland Europe.

-The Anglican wedding caused some controversy as the Roman Catholic Church forbids a second non Catholic ceremony and the Catholic marriage had only been sanctioned after her husband had given assurance to the Catholic Bishop of Southwark that no second ceremony would take place.
+The Anglican wedding ceremony caused some controversy as the Roman Catholic Church, which forbids a second non Catholic ceremony, had only sanctioned the Catholic wedding ceremony after Duchess Marie’s husband had given assurance to the Catholic Bishop of Southwark that no second ceremony would take place.
 By marrying a Roman Catholic, Duchess Marie also forfeited her relatively distant place in the line of succession to the British throne.

 Following their honeymoon Duchess Marie, now styled Countess Jametel, and her husband took up residence in Villa Marie in the Faubourg Saint Germain district of Paris living of the interest of the dowry her father provided her with.
 With the death of her grandfather Grand Duke Friedrich Wilhelm in 1904 she inherited a further 300,000 marks.
 Together Duchess Marie and her husband had two children together a son, Georges, born 1904 and a daughter Marie Auguste, born 1905.